tmont/sahara/README.md

 ## Usage
 ### API
-All of these are explained in detail below.
+All of these are explained in mind-numbing detail below.

 ```javascript
 sahara.Container = function() {};